So 2000 and Late

 Over the past couple years, I’ve had trouble getting into a handful of countries on an American passport.
 For example, my visa application for Iran was straight up rejected.
 I haven’t been able to get into Syria yet.
 My denials were strictly due to that fact I hold an American passport: because of the poor relations between the USA and the aforementioned countries.
 I was lucky enough to slip into Venezuela before the country simply stopped issuing visas to Americans.
 Same for North Korea, except that one is our own law: Our government has since made it illegal to visit the DPRK using your American passport.
 So that’s four countries right there that I can’t get into with an American passport – and that I absolutely could get into with a passport from almost anywhere else.
 Having a passport from a second country automatically gives you more freedom to move about.
 Make no mistake about it, the American passport is one of the most powerful (although maybe not during Corona Virus season), but as you can see, it won’t get you everywhere.

-The second reason I wanted an American passport is for security.
+The second reason I wanted a Panamanian passport is for security.
 I’d rather be traveling on, say, a Panamanian passport, when I visit countries at high risk for terrorism.
 I know it’s a really small chance, but say I’m snatched up by some extremist banditos while traveling abroad – my head is worth considerably less as a Panamanian, vs. an American, which would probably command the biggest bounty.
 I’m not overly paranoid about a kidnapping or terrorist situation, but still, I’d feel more at ease without the “Look at me, I’m American!” brochure (a.k.a. my U.S. passport).

 And the third reason, which is even more of a stretch than the number two: Say the worst were to happen, and for some reason I had to vacate the USA (nuclear bomb, China takes us over, the mafia puts a hit out on me, etc.)…it’s nice to always have a backup plan; another “home;” somewhere to “escape” to.